Conserva Aves

 Well-managed protected areas are a proven way to safeguard birds and biodiversity, mitigate climate change, and support local communities' efforts to thrive sustainably.
 Although protected area coverage has increased steadily over the past decade, significant conservation gaps remain in Latin America and the Caribbean.
 Recent studies indicate that only about 40 percent of Important Bird and Biodiversity Areas (IBAs) enjoy some form of protection and that protected areas adequately cover the ranges of only nine percent of migratory bird species.

-Conserva Aves strives to change this via an innovative partnership among Audubon, BirdLife International, American Bird Conservancy, and the Network of Latin American and Caribbean Environmental Funds (RedLAC).
+Conserva Aves strives to change this via an innovative partnership among Audubon, BirdLife International, American Bird Conservancy, Birds Canada, and the Network of Latin American and Caribbean Environmental Funds (RedLAC).
 Conserva Aves will catalyze the establishment of more than 80 new protected areas covering 2 million hectares (4.9 million acres) and improve the management of an additional 2 million hectares.
 Stretching from Mexico to Chile, the program aims at new protected sites for every Endangered (EN) and Critically Endangered (CR) bird species.

 Starting at the Tropical Andes region, Conserva Aves will expand to other sub-regions of the continent.
 Our target is for each species to have at least one effective protected area dedicated to its conservation while also providing significant habitat for migratory birds.
 To accomplish this, we will implement a collaborative effort with local communities, international NGOs, and funding partners, to establish and strengthen protection across a network of Key Biodiversity Areas (KBAs2) and Alliance for Zero Extinction (AZE3) sites identified for these species.